folio-org/docs/content/en/docs/Access/Requests/requests.md

 Libraries that want to use title level requests should consider:

-* Once title level requesting is turned on, if a title level request is then created, title-level requesting cannot be turned off without removing those title level requests from the FOLIO system.
+* You will not be able to turn off title level requesting while there are any open title level requests.
-* Open item level requests in the system from previous versions of FOLIO should be closed prior to turning on title level requests, to avoid issues with queue ordering.
+* To avoid issues with queue ordering, you should first close open item level requests before turning on title level requesting.
 * Check Settings > Circulation > Title level requests > **Fail to create title level hold when request is blocked by circulation rule** if you want title level requests to follow circulation rules.
 If you do not choose this option, then title level requests will go through even when item level requests (of all types) are blocked by the circulation rule.
 The title level request will remain Open - not yet filled as the circulation rule will prevent the request from being associated with an item.
 * Title level requests are not yet supported for multi-volume sets - e.g., "any copy of volume D of the Longman Anthology of World Literature."
 Those requests must continue to be handled as item-level requests.
-* If an item is new in FOLIO and added via the Receiving app, via Inventory, or via Data Import, there will be no indication that the item could be used to fill an open title level request.
-The item needs to be checked in in order for a request to be potentially filled.
+* Items newly added to FOLIO via the Receiving app, Inventory, or Data Import must be checked in in order to be made available to fill open title level requests

 ## Permissions